cisagov/ScubaGoggles/baselines/Google Chat Minimum Viable Secure Configuration Baseline v0.1.md

   - None

   #### GWS.CHAT.7.3v0.1
-Spam, Confidential Information, and Sensitive Information SHALL be Selected.
+Spam, confidential information, and sensitive information SHALL be selected.

 - Rationale
   - This ensures that users are able to report content for different categories such as sensitive or confidential information.
 This provides additional monitoring capabilities.